brave/browser-laptop/docs/state.md

-    'general.show-home-button': boolean, // true if the home button should be shown 'general.startup-mode': string, // one of: lastTime, homePage, newTabPage 'general.useragent.value': (undefined|string), // custom user agent value 'payments.contribution-amount': number, // in USD
+    'general.show-home-button': boolean, // true if the home button should be shown 'general.startup-mode': string, // one of: lastTime, homePage, newTabPage 'general.useragent.value': (undefined|string), // custom user agent value 'notification-add-funds-timestamp': number, // timestamp on which we decide if we will show notification Add founds 'notification-reconcile-soon-timestamp': number, // timestamp
+    'payments.contribution-amount': number, // in USD
-    'payments.enabled': boolean, // true if the Payments pane is active 'privacy.autocomplete.history-size': number, // number of autocomplete entries to keep 'privacy.autofill-enabled': boolean, // true to enable autofill 'privacy.block-canvas-fingerprinting': boolean, // canvas fingerprinting defense
+    'payments.enabled': boolean, // true if the Payments pane is active 'payments.notifications': boolean, // true to show payment notifications 'payments.notificationTryPaymentsDismissed': boolean, // true if you dismiss the message or enable Payments 'privacy.autocomplete.history-size': number, // number of autocomplete entries to keep 'privacy.autofill-enabled': boolean, // true to enable autofill 'privacy.block-canvas-fingerprinting': boolean, // canvas fingerprinting defense